levan92/det2/README.md

-# Object Container for Detectron2
+# Inference wrapper for Detectron2

 ## Docker